Health and Safety Procedures Regarding COVID-19

 Delta Air Lines

-Delta Air Lines is transforming expectations for cleanliness across airports and on aircraft to deliver a new standard of clean for customers: Delta Clean.
-The global airline is committing to these elevated cleaning measures for the long term.
+Delta Air Lines is transforming expectations for cleanliness across airports and on aircraft to deliver a new standard of clean for customers: Delta CareStandard.
+The global airline is committing to elevated cleaning measures to keep all surfaces and high-traffic areas clean and disinfected.
+Masks are required at all times during Delta flights.

 Rideshare, taxi, limousine and bus services